ats-lang/ATS-CodeBook/RECIPE/GuessNumber/README.md

-The input from the player is first modeled as a linear stream (of linear strings) and then converted of a linear stream of responses
+The input from the player is first modeled as a linear stream (of linear strings) and then converted to a linear stream of responses
 (where each response is essentially an integer).

 The following function updates the state of the